wendikristine/documentation-template/git-version-control/git-basics.md

   git push --set-upstream origin add-readme
   ```

   * In future pushes, you can simplify the last command by typing only `git push`.
-However, the first time you push to a new branch, you have to tell GitLab that you have created a new branch on your computer and the changes that you are pushing should be pushed to a new _remote_ branch called `add-readme`.
+However, the first time you push to a new branch, you have to tell GitHub that you have created a new branch on your computer and the changes that you are pushing should be pushed to a new _remote_ branch called `add-readme`.

 ## Merging Content from a Development Branch to the Master Branch

 After completing the previous section, we have two branches: `add-readme` and `master`.
 We are ready to move the `add-readme` content to the `master` branch.

-You can create a merge request using the GitLab GUI.
+You can create a merge request using the GitHub GUI (website).

-* From the left menu panel in Gitlab, select `Merge Request` then the green `New merge request` button.
-* Select your branch in the "Source Branch" side \(`add-readme`\).
-  * Target branch is _master_.
-  * Click `Compare branches and continue`.
-* You can add as much information to the next screen as you like, but the only thing needed is:
-  * Assign to: _&lt; Project Owner, etc. &gt;_
+- When viewing the repository on the GitHub website, click the button `New pull request`.
+- Select the "base" branch.
+This will be `master`.
+Then select the "compare" branch: `add-readme`.

+  > Notice the arrow between the two selection boxes.
+The `master` branch will "pull" the new content from the `add-readme` branch.

-    * In our case, we are the project owner, so we may assign the merge request to ourselves.
+- Now click `Create pull request`.
+In our case, we own this repository so we can approve the Pull request and merge the content.
+If we did not own the repository, a request would be sent to the owner.
-  * Click `Submit merge request`.
-* On the next page, click the green `Merge` button.

-From the left menu panel in Gitlab, select `Overview` to see the new `README.md` content.

 ### External Reference Material